TaherAlabbr/Credit-Card-Fraud-Detection/README.md

 **A Comparative Study of Resampling and Modeling Strategies**

-An end-to-end machine learning pipeline for detecting fraudulent credit card transactions using advanced resampling techniques and ensemble modeling strategies.
+An end-to-end machine learning pipeline for detecting fraudulent credit card transactions, leveraging advanced resampling techniques and ensemble modeling to tackle class imbalance and improve predictive performance.

 ---